 As soon as you know all the basic chords, then you are ready to start playing.
 I suggest that you spend at least 30 minutes to 1 hour per day to practice playing the guitar.
 You will eventually get comfortable, and you will soon think playing the guitar is just as easy as counting 1, 2, 3.

 So, what are you waiting for?
-Pick up that guitar from the polished concrete and start playing.
+Pick up that guitar and start playing.